PavelShkaburin/feather-accordeon/README.md

 ## It won't fit if:
 - you want to customize its behavior with parameters
-- structure of needed accordion is different from  "control is on top, content is under it"
+- structure of needed accordion is different from  "control is on top, content is below"

 ## Getting started